pedrodgn/sports_analysis/README.md

 # Sports Analysis

 Welcome to the **Sports Analysis** repository!
 This project is dedicated to creating dynamic, data-driven dashboards for analyzing various sports statistics.
 The first dashboard in this repository focuses on the NFL, with more dashboards for other sports coming soon.
+Recently, we've added the **MLB Matchup Dashboard**, which leverages machine learning to predict outcomes based on player stats and matchup analysis.

 ## Features